top of page

 Check here to see what's happening soon at the Museum, online or in our local community.

 Want to keep up-to-date and not miss a thing?
 Sign-up to our newsletter and get updates straight to your inbox!
-Learn what events are happening, find out more about our redevelopment project, get insights into the collection and more.
+Learn what events are happening, find out about our redevelopment project, get insights into the collection and more.

 IMG_3233.jpg